teberl/rag/README.md

 To get the gihtub graphql schema needed for this project please execute the following command from the commandline inside your project folder.

-` yarn send-introspection-query https://api.github.com/graphql --headers "Authorization: bearer TOKEN"`
+`yarn send-introspection-query https://api.github.com/graphql --headers "Authorization: bearer TOKEN"`

 [TLDR; GraphQL Introspection](http://graphql.org/learn/introspection/)

+### Running the project

+We need two separate terminals in order to run the project

+1. `npm install`
+2. `npm run bs` // first terminal for compiling _reason_ to _javascript_
+3. `npm start`  // second terminal starts the webpack dev server